Comedatewithme & Psychology

 Now frustrated you swipe some more when there’s a mood switching double bang, a match with a profile that on appearance looks suitable.
 Almost perfect with a great job, great interests, nice body and face to go along.
 They are online - so get to message them quickly.
 Wow appetite returned as you continue with the revolving rises and falls inherent to the game of swipe.

 Texting is going great when they ask if you have another way of communicating.
 So, they can show you some pictures from there awesome weekend.
 What’s-app maybe.
 Okay what harm can come from it.
 Exchange details and once connected there's a ‘hi’, followed by an image.
 You down load it and double boom - genitalia pic!
-You cannot figure, is that a penis or virgina?
+You cannot figure, is that a p or a v?

 From here depending on whom and what you are looking for can go either way.
 Let us say for this story you are the damn-block-delete kind of person.
 Your Monday evening has been exhausting and it is now time to hit the sack.
 Soon as your head smashes the pillow, your eyes shut with a permanent image stamped and sitting on your forehead.
 Thinking out loud, 'with genitalia like that it is no wonder they're on tinder'.
 Damn it, why am I on tinder?